Updated on: 2/13/2019

 - Be Responsible – Clean up fireworks debris.

-For more information about fireworks safety, public fireworks displays and the fireworks laws for your area, check the Celebrate Safely website at http://www.wsp.wa.gov/fire/fireworks.htm.
+Injuries to children are no laughing matter, so it's important to take these tips seriously.
+For more information about fireworks safety, public fireworks displays and the fireworks laws for your area, check the Celebrate Safely website.